elliot-drew/structural-bioinf-workshop/workshop_ngl.md

 you used as a template for the modelling.
 The mouse controls for the camera are: mouse wheel for zoom; right click and drag to pan the camera; left click and drag to rotate thecamera.
 If you click on an atom, information about it will be shown in the bottom left corner of the screen (this is useful for identifying things for selection syntax logic).

 a.
-Use the information in the documentation (http://proteinformatics.charite.de/ngltools/ngl/doc/index.html#User_manual/Introduction/Welcome) to help you.
+Use the information in the [documentation](https://nglviewer.org/ngl/api/manual/index.html) to help you.
 The key section is the “Selection Language” part.
-That page has an embedded protein/DNA complex visualisation that will let you test out some different selection syntax examples.
+There are lots of examples on this page which will help you when doing your own.

 - For example, if I wanted to select residues 10-20 in chain A, I would use “:A and 10-20”